Learning to Route and Schedule LLMs from User Retrials via Contextual Queueing Bandits: Introduction

 However, an online learning algorithm for CQB-MNL requires exploration, which may involve suggesting suboptimal models, and as a result, it inherits the risk of triggering retrials, causing system congestion.
 Therefore, we need an algorithm that cleverly balances exploration and system stability.
 To address this requirement, we propose an algorithm, anytime CQB (ACQB), that achieves efficient learning of the underlying MNL model while maintaining queue stability.
 The main backbone of ACQB is Thompson sampling for MNL, while it enforces uniform exploration steps.

 Our contributions are summarized as follows:

-\begin{itemize} \item We introduce CQB-MNL, a novel online learning framework designed to address the two critical challenges inherent to online learning for LLM routing and scheduling: system congestion due to user dissatisfaction triggering retrials and impracticality of relying on explicit feedback.
+\begin{itemize}[itemsep=0pt, topsep=0pt, parsep=0pt, partopsep=0pt] \item We introduce CQB-MNL, a novel online learning framework designed to address the two critical challenges inherent to online learning for LLM routing and scheduling: system congestion due to user dissatisfaction triggering retrials and impracticality of relying on explicit feedback.

 \item We propose ACQB for CQB-MNL that allows efficient learning of the unknown MNL model while guaranteeing queue stability.
 In each time step, Thompson sampling or uniform exploration is performed.
 Here, the probability of running uniform exploration decreases as time goes on.